peterjpitcher/eventplanner2.0/docs/SMS_SETUP.md

 ## Overview

-The Event Planner 2.0 application includes SMS notification capabilities that allow you to automatically send text messages to customers for booking confirmations, reminders, and other communications.
+The Event Planner 2.0 application includes SMS notification capabilities that allow you to automatically send text messages to customers for booking confirmations, cancellations, reminders, and other communications.
 This guide explains how to set up and use this functionality.

 ## Configuration